 It is your employer’s legal responsibility to provide a safe and productive work environment for employees.
 This includes a space that’s free from sexual harassment and discrimination.
 Failure to provide a safe workplace when a reasonable and prudent employer could have done so is negligence and could result in liability for violations such as sexual harassment.

 An employer might also be legally responsible in quid pro quo harassment cases, in which supervisors use their authority to commit sexual harassment.
 An employer may also be liable for a hostile work environment.
 Our lawyers can investigate your case and help you determine fault and liability for a sexual harassment incident.
-A supervisor, employer, coworker, customer, and/or other parties could share fault for sexual harassment at work.
-Having multiple defendants gives you a higher chance of obtaining compensation for your damages.

 If you believe you’ve been the victim of workplace sexual harassment in Florida, your first step should be to talk to your human resources (HR) department about the issue.
 HR should have reporting systems in place to document your complaint and notify supervisors and higher-ups.
 In many cases, discussing what’s bothering you with HR can resolve the problem.
 If the problem doesn’t resolve, your next step will be to file a complaint or charge with the EEOC.